MetaMask/metamask-docs/03_API_Reference/01_Ethereum_Provider.md

 **Note:** At the moment, the `networkChanged` event is only useful if you disable auto-refresh on network change by setting [`ethereum.autoRefreshOnNetworkChange`](#ethereum.autorefreshonnetworkchange) to `false`.
 Otherwise, MetaMask will default to auto-reloading pages upon network change if they have made requests to the provider.
-_MetaMask will stop reloading pages on network change on December 16, 2019, and this setting will be removed._
+_MetaMask will stop reloading pages on network change on January 13, 2020, and this setting will be removed._
 _[Click here](https://medium.com/metamask/no-longer-reloading-pages-on-network-change-fbf041942b44) for more details._

 # New API

 This API will become available during the week of **November 25, 2019**.
-It will be the only API supported starting **December 16, 2019.**
+It will be the only API supported starting **January 13, 2020.**
 If you want examples of how to setup your dapp using the new API, you can check out [this gist](https://gist.github.com/rekmarks/d318677c8fc89e5f7a2f526e00a0768a).